Why outsourcing makes sense

 The fund manager needs to focus on its client relationships at one end and on maximising the value of its assets at the other.
 The challenge is that in between those two pillars, there is an awful lot of hard work that needs to be done.

 The GP has to decide whether to take on that complexity itself, which can be costly and can be a headache, or to rely on third parties.
 We have certainly seen an increase in the desire to outsource over the past decade.
-Indeed, in a survey of 100 alternative investment fund managers we recently completed, 72 percent of respondents acknowledged that outsourcing would play a more central role for the fund manager over the next three years.
+Indeed, in our survey of 100 alternative investment fund managers last year, 72 percent of respondents acknowledged that outsourcing would play a more central role for the fund manager over the next three years.

 What role has technology played in these outsourcing decisions?